Former National Hurricane Center Director Ken Graham often says there is no “just a” category with hurricanes.

 The radar can sometimes be full of greens, yellows, and reds as tropical storms come ashore.
 Embedded in those rain bands might be areas of rotation that quickly spawn a tornado.
 Using an advanced data product, such as one that only shows rotating winds, provides a clearer picture of where to watch and respond.

-The comparison above was captured during a severe weather event on March 30, 2022.
-Notice the difference between a standard radar view and one that offers clarity solely on the rotating part of an outer rainband.
+The comparison above was captured during a hurricane moving ashore in Louisiana, and the same clarity can be achieved when using this product for a tropical storm.
+Notice the difference between a standard radar view (left) and one that offers clarity solely on the rotating part of an outer rainband (right).

 Get Advanced Notice of Imminent Flash Flooding